-Microservices are just one option how to physically separate components once boundaries are correctly defined.
-At the same time, they make the boundaries hard to change if they are found to be wrong, which often happens, especially in early phases of the product development.
+Microservices are just one option for how to physically separate components once boundaries are correctly defined.
+At the same time, they make the boundaries hard to change if they are found to be wrong, which often happens, especially in the early phases of product development.

 Try to define your service boundaries without any concerns of technology, build a team around them, implement a few product iterations.
 As you gain some confidence, you can turn them into microservices, if it will solve an actual problem.

 Microservices don’t make your system modular out of the box.
 Modularity means logical separation of business concepts.
 Microservices make this separation visible and difficult to cross over.
 While this is good, it does not come without drawbacks such as resistance to refactoring the structure of the modules.

 Microservices make your system performant

 The possibility to scale every single service independently is one of the most emphasized advantages of microservices.
 While this is true, it comes with costs.
 Running every service as a separate process can’t be done without supporting infrastructure.
 Things like service mesh, service discovery, or load balancer come to mind first.

 Cloud providers offer a working solution for you, but one has to bear in mind that remote calls are always more expensive than inter-process communication.
 Do you really need to scale all your services?
 Maybe one or two most loaded would be enough.
 Vertical scaling or scaling the whole system are options that usually just work and that are much cheaper than microservices.

 Another aspect is good modularity.
 When service boundaries are incorrectly defined and multiple remote calls must be done to process a request, the overall performance is likely to decrease when turning such a system into microservices.